influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventDependency.md

 withExprsMixin(exprs)
 ```

-Exprs contains the list of expressions evaluated against the event payload.
+"Exprs contains the list of expressions evaluated against the event payload."

 **Note:** This function appends passed data to existing values